ZResnick/Algorama/README.md

 ### Graphs

-You can require a non-directional Graph creator from ./simpleGraph for testing purposes using -----> const graph = require('./nonDirectedGraph.js')
+You can require a non-directional Graph creator for testing purposes using -----> const graph = require('./nonDirectedGraph.js')

-You can require a Directional Graph creator from ./simpleGraph for testing purposes using -----> const graph = require('./directedGraph.js')
+You can require a Directional Graph creator for testing purposes using -----> const graph = require('./directedGraph.js')

+You can require a Weighted Non-Directed Graph Constructor for testing purposes using -----> const graph = require('./WeightedGraph.js')

 - Simple Graph Implementation (E)
 - Does Path Exist Between Two Nodes in a Graph (E)